konnected-io/docs/security-alarm-system/installation/smartapp.md

 # Install the SmartApp

-The _Konnected Security_ SmartApp can be installed using the GitHub integration or manually.
+The _Konnected_ SmartApp can be installed using the GitHub integration or manually.

 ## Install the SmartApp with GitHub